 Dominic Huber is a scenographer and works regularly as a project author of his own productions with actors, spaces and animated situations in theaters, museums or in real locations.
 He is particularly interested in the shifts in reality for spectators and visitors in the role of active observers.
 As a stage designer he works regularly with Toshiki Okada, Sebastian Nübling and Lola Arias.
 The intensive collaboration with Rimini Protokoll started 2008.

 He completed an education as a display artist with Karstadt in Saarbrücken, before moving to Berlin in February '89.
 Here he studied theatre studies and comparative literature at Freie Universität, while running the independent venue “Theaterdock in der Kulturfabrik” together with Gesine Danckwart and other students.

-During their work on Deadline, he meets Rimini Protokoll in Hamburg.
 A close collaboration with Stefan Kaegi for Cargo Sofia-Xbegins in 2005.
 For four years, Karrenbauer tours, together with two Bulgarian truck drivers, through Europe and the Middle East, before developing new versions for festivals in Tokyo, Singapore and the EXPO in Shanghai.
 Together with Kaegi and Lola Arias he implements the festival Ciudades Paralelas in Cork, Warsaw and Singapore and sets up Call Cutta in a Box in multiple cities.